trentcardall/CSP/_posts/2022-08-25-Terminal Commands.md

 title: Terminal Commands
 ---

-`mkdir`: make new directory
+-`mkdir`: make new directory

-`cd`:change directory
+-`cd`:change directory

-`pwd`: lets you know what directory you are currently in
+-`pwd`: lets you know what directory you are currently in

-`ls`: lists files in directory
+-`ls`: lists files in directory

-`clear`: clear terminal, clean it up when it gets messy
+-`clear`: clear terminal, clean it up when it gets messy

-`echo`: echos whatever phrase you put in, can be used to organize outputs
+-`echo`: echos whatever phrase you put in, can be used to organize outputs

-`ls -a`: list hidden files
+-`ls -a`: list hidden files

-`ls -al`: lists files in long format, shows certain properties about them which you can only see in terminal.
+-`ls -al`: lists files in long format, shows certain properties about them which you can only see in terminal.

-`code`: code file in VSCode
+-`code`: code file in VSCode